The opposite of Forgotten Theme Tune Lyrics

 - For some reason, American and UK series imported to Japan often have a song added to the opening credits in lieu of the original composition.
 In many cases, such as with Captain Scarlet and the Mysterons, the song itself is new, but in the case of Thunderbirds, a recurring piece of incidental music from the series, the "Century 21 March" was performed with sung Japanese lyrics.

-- Allen Sherman's classical-music parodies, including his best-known work, Hello Muddah, Hello Faddah (to Ponchielli's "Dance of the Hours").
+- Allan Sherman's classical music parodies, including his best-known work, Hello Muddah, Hello Faddah (to Ponchielli's "Dance of the Hours").

 - The Megas is a band devoted to this; particularly the classic Mega Man 2 games.
 Their album "Get Equipped" covers all the songs from Mega Man 2, and they are working on some songs from number 3.
 Oh, and both the lyrics and music are actually very good.